bacpop/PopPUNK/docs/query_assignment.rst

     clusters will be named using the old ones.
 For example, if clusters 23 and 38 merged, the new cluster would be called 23_38.

+By default, only the query genome clusters are included here.
+The reference genome clusters are considered unchanged from the input.
+If there are many merges and you wish to know their new cluster IDs, use ``--update-db`` (:ref:`update-db`).

 You can use ``poppunk_visualise`` to look at your results.
 Here's an example output to cytoscape, showing the clusters as colours, reference genomes as circles and queries as triangles (open in a new tab to zoom on detail):